 We use the same textbooks as regular Math 9 courses, so the topics learned and sequence of lessons is generally the same.
 Some key differences include:

 In Honours classes, a portion of our class time will be spent on math contests, problem-solving topics and challenge problems.
 We will also practice past math contests to prepare for this year’s upcoming contests.

 2) Depth of Study

 In Honours classes, as we teach each topic, we go a bit further and introduce some problems that would be found at the next grade level.
-For example, a Math 9 Principles student would learn basic trigonometry, but a Math 9 Honours student would learn basic trigonometry AND the sine and cosine laws normally taught in Math 10.
+For example, a Math 9 Principles student would learn basic linear relations, but a Math 9 Honours student would learn basic linear relations AND the more advanced material taught in Math 10.

-In Principles classes, students are assigned more of the easier “Practice” questions, while in Honours classes, students will be assigned more of the harder “Problems and Applications” questions.
-Occasionally, math contests will be assigned for homework as well.
+In regular classes, students are assigned more of the easier “Practice” questions, while in Honours classes, students will be assigned more of the harder “Problems and Applications” questions.
+Occasionally, honours assignments and math contests will be assigned for homework as well.

 4) Tests and Evaluation